ambermtse/cse15l-lab-reports/lab5.md

 TA:

-"In what direction does the for loop change the elements in your array?.
-I would try add a line in your shiftRight method that prints out the resulting array.
-Make sure to import the Arrays package by adding ```import java.util.Arrays; ``` to the top of the file.
+"In what direction does your for loop change the elements in your array?.
+I would try add a line in your shiftRight method that prints out the resulting array to see your output.
+You can do this by importing the Arrays package at the top of your ```ShiftOver.java``` file by adding ```import java.util.Arrays; ```.
 To print your array, add the line ```System.out.println(Arrays.toString(arr));``` to your shiftRight method, and run your ```shiftTest.sh``` bash file again."

 Student:

 "Thank you!
 The bash script made me realize that my for loop was copying the value of the second element to every spot on the array.
+My for loop was assigning new element values starting from the left and going to the right, which was the bug.
 I realized that the for loop should assign the elements of the array from right to left and not from left to right.
+To fix the bug, I changed the for loop to start at the end (right side) of the array and move to the left, this way I don't copy over the same value to each array index.
 All my tests passed now."

 ![Image](lab5(6).png)